Esri/webhooks-samples/Notebook/README.md

 ## Organization and Service webhooks to Notebook Server

 Both organization and service webhooks can be directed to ArcGIS Notebook Server.
 The incoming webhook message will ultimately trigger a Python notebook, in turn, running Python code.
-This pattern enjoys the benefits of leveraging the Notebook Server infrastructure with the flexibility of developer workflows, supported by the ArcGIS for Python API.
+This pattern enjoys the benefits of leveraging the Notebook Server infrastructure with the flexibility of developer workflows, supported by the ArcGIS API for Python.

 ### Notebook Server webhook receiver